mzmr/web-flashcards/README.md

 ## Project Scope
 The project is centered around the following key features:

-- **AI-Generated Flashcards:** Process input text to automatically generate flashcards.
+- **AI-Generated Flashcards:** Process input text to automatically generate flashcards (requires login).
-- **Manual Flashcard Creation:** Provide users with the ability to manually create and edit flashcards.
+- **Manual Flashcard Creation:** Provide users with the ability to manually create and edit flashcards, either locally or within their account.
 - **Flashcard Management:** View, edit, and delete individual flashcards or entire flashcard sets.
-- **User Authentication:** Support for user registration, login, and secure session management.
+- **User Authentication:** Support for user registration, login, and secure session management to access account-specific features.
+- **Local Storage:** Ability for non-authenticated users to create and manage flashcard sets stored locally in their browser.

 ## Project Status
 This project is currently an MVP and is under active development.
+Key features like user registration and password recovery are not yet implemented.

 ## License
 This project is licensed under the MIT License.